 "(1) The school shall provide instruction each year for at least 185 days.days or 1,025 hours over nine calendar months.
 If the State Board of Education finds that it will enhance student performance to do so, the State Board may grant a charter school a waiver to use up to five of these instructional days as teacher workdays."

 SECTION 5.(c) G.S.
-115C-238.53 is amended by adding a new subsection to read:
+115C-238.53(d) reads as rewritten: